AdMoR/admor.github.io/_posts/2019-09-01-Paper on graph convolution.markdown

 <br/><br/>
 #### Weighted Graph Cuts without Eigenvectors: A Multilevel Approach

-__This paper presents the fundamental Graclus algorithm to build a pooling operation for graphs.__
+__This paper presents the fundamental Graclus algorithm used to build a pooling operation for graphs.__

 This paper presents a way to do clustering on large scale graph through a hierarchical strategy.
 The Graclus pooling method allows to reduce the original graph to a reasonable size.
 From the labels extracted from the higher order graph, a refinedment strategy allows to propagates the labels to all lower order graph until the initial one is reached.

-A very good figure from the paper illustrates this idea for a clustering algorithm with 2 clusters.
+A figure from the paper illustrates this idea for a clustering algorithm with 2 clusters.

 ![graclus steps](/assets/images/graclus_fig.png)